 The most common injuries differ from one industry to the next.
-Obviously the top 10 injuries in a machine shop will differ from those of an office environment.
-Usually the injuries fall into one of these categories.
+Obviously, the top 10 injuries in a machine shop will differ from those in an office environment.
+Usually, the injuries fall into one of these categories.

 3. Falling from Heights – These injuries can occur due to faulty equipment or falling off a ladder or scaffolding.
 Harnesses and protective gear are necessary to prevent more serious injuries.
 Also, the equipment needs to be checked and replaced regularly to prevent injury.
 The workplace environment needs to be secure and regularly checked for equipment and structural problems.

 4. Reactive Injuries – A reaction by an employee to a situation, such as jumping out of the way of a falling object or pulling back when startled can cause muscle injuries & tears, body trauma, and a variety of other medical issues.
 These incidents are not always avoidable or foreseeable so it is important to remind employees to stay alert and aware of their surroundings.

 5. Falling Objects– These injuries occur when something falls from above and strikes a part of the body.
 A common cause of this is when an employee reaches overhead to get something from a higher area.
 Head injuries are a common result of this type of accident.
 Proper work gear and attention to one’s surroundings can keep these injuries to a minimum.

 6. Walking Into Objects – As odd as this sounds, there are many reported injuries caused by employees walking into objects within their environment.
 Head, knee, ankle, neck, and foot injuries are common results of these walking-type injuries.
 An employee’s attention to their surroundings and a focus on keeping the work environment free from hazards are key to preventing these types of injuries.